cdk8s-team/cdk8s/rfc/1216-resolve-cloud-tokens.md

 ```

 When you run `cdk8s synth`, your custom logic will be invoked, allowing you to replace the
-original value about to be written to the manifest.
-For example, if you define a Kubernetes service like so:
+original value.
+For example, if you define a Kubernetes `Service`` like so:

 ```ts
 new KubeService(this, 'Service', {